glennrzhang/glennscode/README.md

 Glenn has learned another way of doing the same thing you would do in print with %S.

 Glenn is starting to practice again

+Glenn stopped studying programming only for  a while